shubhmjain30/notes/reactjs/reactjs-core-concepts.md

-# Core Concepts & Tooling
+# 🔑 Stage 2 — Core Concepts & Tooling

 This section covers the fundamental concepts of React and the modern tooling that makes React development efficient and productive.